fablabnk/VaseProto/README.md

 1. Module declaration

-In `struct DelayProto : Module`, all four element categories must be provided, but we can leave some of them blank, by just ending them with NUM_xxx e.g.
+In `struct DelayParamsProto : Module`, all four element categories must be provided, but we can leave some of them blank, by just ending them with NUM_xxx e.g.

 ```
 	enum ParamIds {